Numismatic Bibliomania Society

 a two-thirds majority vote of the board during any Board of Trustees meeting to conform to Revenue Code

-requirements for tax exempt organizations.
+requirements for tax exempt associations.
 The President will inform the membership of any such changes in the next issue of

 ARTICLE VI.
 DISSOLUTION